qiupai/qiupaiproject/README.md

 # qiupaiproject
-this is a project  of test
+this is a test project